OpenScienceMOOC/Module-1-Open-Principles/content_development/Task_2.md

 This one is a bit simpler.
 If you have a citation record as a .bib file (BibTeX file format), you can simply select this from your desktop and upload it.
 ORCID will do the rest and populate your profile using this.
 You can use services like the export functions in Google Scholar to make this even easier.

 You can also export your works here in .bib format.
 BibTeX is a platform-independent, plain-text format used for bibliographic citations.
-BibTeX files can be created and edited using many popular reference management tools, such as Zenodo, so is reaally handy!
+BibTeX files can be created and edited using many popular reference management tools, such as Zenodo, so is really handy!

 <br/>